Just as you can make money recycling aluminum cans, it is also possible to make money when you recycle glass bottles and jars as well.

 Some states may also have limits on how many bottles you can turn in per trip.
 The recycling center’s website should have information about any bottle number limits.

-Again, this isn’t a side hustle you’re going to get rich off of or fund your early retirement with, but recycling glass bottles can help you earn a bit of extra cash each month if you live in a bottle bill state or country.
+Again, you aren’t going to get rich off of or fund your early retirement when you recycle glass bottles, but recycling glass bottles can help you earn a bit of extra cash each month if you live in a bottle bill state or country.

 Every bit of extra income counts, and making more money is one of many of the money moves that can make you wealthier.